austozi/docker-fdroidserver/README.md

 ## Build

 1. Download the [latest release tarball](https://github.com/austozi/docker-fdroidserver/releases/latest) and extract it.
-2. Navigate to the folder where Dockerfile is and execute `docker build .`
+2. Navigate to the folder where Dockerfile is and execute `docker build .

-## Install

-See [here](https://github.com/austozi/selfhosted/tree/main/fdroidserver) for deployment and usage instructions.

-This image is available at [Docker Hub](https://hub.docker.com/r/austozi/fdroidserver).